Statement of Account Notification

 Timing of Statements:

-Fall billing statements for each year are available online through Self-Service in early July.
-A letter from Student Accounts is mailed home, instructing students and parents how to access this information online.
+Fall billing statements for each year are available online through Self-Service in mid-July.
+An email is sent to students notifying them that their statements are available.
 After the initial statement is posted online, updated statements are posted online by the 10th of each month.
 E-mails will be mailed to all students through their Cornell College Email account and to parents (others) where e-mail addresses have been established for online access to view the statements.
 If a parent wishes to receive these e-mails, they must establish access to the online portal.
 See “How to view the statements online as a parent” below.

 How to View the Statements Online: